rozlynboutin/microbiome_helper/16S-Bacteria-Standard-Operating-Procedure.md

-Below is the quick and dirty description of our recommended 16S pipeline.
+Below is the quick description of our recommended 16S pipeline.
 See the sidebar menu for more detailed descriptions.

 _Note that this workflow is continually being updated.
 If you want to use the below commands be sure to keep track of them locally._